What you must know about File server restore

 - Full scan restores will be marked icon.

 You or another administrator initiates a restore operation.

 You can restore the data at the original location or an alternate location.
 The alternate location can be the same server and different path or different server and different path.

 You can select the destination server where restore can happen for the selected File server restore point.
 For example, Windows server for Windows restore and Linux server for Linux restore.

 Phoenix validates the restore destination.

 Phoenix checks the free space available at the restore destination.

 Phoenix identifies the file sets for restore.

-Phoenix starts the restore operation and sequentially downloads filesets to the restore destination.
+Phoenix starts the restore operation and sequentially downloads the filesets to the restore destination.